How to Encourage Your Child to Get the Most out of Reading

 For some children, a love of reading emerges naturally and with little encouragement from parents.
 For other children, reading is a challenge from the beginning (for so many different reasons) or just making time to read regularly becomes a battle that a lot of parents dread on a daily basis.
 There is a large body of research supporting the positive impact of regular reading on vocabulary, reading comprehension, general knowledge and verbal fluency (read this interesting research paper for more info).
-We know that reading proficiency is an important key to unlocking success at school and in later life so…
+As professional tutors, we know that reading proficiency is an important key to unlocking success at school and in later life so…

 How do you encourage your child to get the most out of reading?